Alfresco/docs-alfresco/content-accelerator/latest/admin/index.md

 ##### Managing User Input Rules

 Like User Rules, User Input Rules can be used to narrow down workflow participants within the role.
 User Input Rules are different in that the rule simply specifies a question in the Form Template.
 The user filling out the form, then, effectively is choosing approvers as he or she sees fit.
 The main pro with using a User Input Rule is that it gives the user more flexibility to choose the approver.
-If the user filling out the form &quot;knows&quot; who to route it to, a User Input Rule is appropriate.
+If the user filling out the form "knows" who to route it to, a User Input Rule is appropriate.
 A User Rule, on the other hand, builds the logic of picking the approver into the system, thus eliminating a user decision.

 To create a user input rule, click the 'New Rule…' button at the top of the User Input Rules table.
 The User Input Rule Detail Page Appears.